 “A pocketful of beef jerky never hurts either,” Baird adds.

-Retailers like Zions Mercantile at Deseret Book provide bonnets, skirts, shirts, aprons, bandanas, hats, and satchels—and that’s just the clothing (pictured below).
+Retailers like Zions Mercantile at Deseret Book provide bonnets, skirts, blouses, shirts, aprons, bandanas, suspenders, and satchels—and that’s just the clothing (pictured below).
 You can also find trek completion certificates, wristbands, neck coolers, journals, and dinnerware to make sure you’re fully prepared to have an immersive pioneer experience.

 A variety of pioneer clothing, journals, and mementos are available at Deseret Book.

 But regardless of what supplies participants bring on trek, the things they carry away are sure to be greater.